 To this end, a number of studies have begun to elucidate the molecular steps on the path from genomic alteration to risk.
 For instance, the Psychiatric Genomics Consortium (PGC) has recently identified 142 GWAS loci associated with schizophrenia (7).
 Many of these lie in non-coding regions (7), suggestive of roles in gene regulation.
-Other consortia have annotated non-coding regions using expression quantitative-trait loci (eQTLs) from the Genotype-Tissue Expression (GTEx) project and enhancers from the ENCODE and Epigenomics Roadmap projects.
+Other consortia have annotated non-coding regions using expression quantitative-trait loci (eQTLs) from the Genotype-Tissue Expression (GTEx) project and enhancers from the ENCODE and Roadmap Epigenomics projects.
 However, none of these projects have specifically tailored their efforts toward the brain.
 The initial work focusing on identifying brain-specific genomic elements has provided greater insight into brain-specific functional genomics (8, 9), but could be enhanced with larger sample sizes from both healthy and diseased samples.
 Moreover, many new assays for functional elements have been recently developed, such as Hi-C and single-cell sequencing, which have yet to be fully integrated with brain genomics data, at scale (10-13).

-Hence, the PsychENCODE Consortium has generated a large-scale dataset for providing insights into the adult human brain and psychiatric disorders, including data derived through genotyping, bulk and single-cell RNA-seq, ChIP-seq, ATAC-seq, and Hi-C using brains from 1866 individuals (14).
-All raw and uniformly processed data at both tissue and single-cell level have been placed into a central, publically available resource for brain functional genomics, that also integrates relevant re-processed data from other related projects, including ENCODE, CommonMind (CMC), GTEx, Epigenomics Roadmap, with nearly ~12,000 data samples in total.
+Hence, the PsychENCODE Consortium has generated complementarylarge-scale datasets for providing insights into the adult human brain and psychiatric disorders, including data derived through genotyping, bulk and single-cell RNA-seq, ChIP-seq, ATAC-seq, and Hi-C using brains from 1866 individuals (14).
+All raw and uniformly processed data at both tissue and single-cell level have been placed into a central, publically available resource for brain functional genomics, that also integrates relevant re-processed data from other related projects, including ENCODE, CommonMind (CMC), GTEx, Roadmap Epigenomics, with nearly ~12,000 data samples in total.
 By leveraging this resource, we were able to identify functional elements and QTLs specific to the adult brain, including novel psychiatric GWAS and gene linkages.
 Moreover, we combined these elements to build an integrated deep-learning model.
 This tool can utilize the richly structured data of the resource to identify interactions between genotype and molecular phenotypes at multiple layers, as well as predict high-level traits.

 Resource construction

 We designed the resource Adult.PsychENCODE.org to provide coherent structure to a large amount of data on brain functional genomics (1).
 Broadly, it organizes data hierarchically, with a large base of raw data files (many of which have restricted access, such as individual genotyping and raw next-generation sequencing of transcriptomics and epigenomics), a middle layer of uniformly processed and easily shareable results (such as open-chromatin regions and gene-expression quantifications), and a compact cap that consists of an integrative model based on imputed regulatory networks and QTLs.
-As shown in Fig. 1, to build the base layer we included all the adult data from PsychENCODE (~5,500 datasets derived from 1,866 individual brains) and merged these with relevant data from ENCODE, CMC, GTEx, Roadmap, and recent single-cell studies (~5,000 additional datasets) (11, 13).
+As shown in Fig. 1, to build the base layer we included all the adult data from PsychENCODE (~5,500 samples derived from 1,866 individual brains) and merged these with relevant data from ENCODE, CMC, GTEx, Roadmap, and recent single-cell studies (~5,000 additional samples) (11, 13).
 These data cover a representation of phenotypes and psychiatric disorders including Schizophrenia (SCZ), Bipolar (BPD), Autism Spectrum Disorder (ASD).
 Furthermore, the PsychENCODE project developed a specific "reference brain" project on adult prefrontal cortex (PFC) utilizing many matched assays on the same set of brain tissues, which we used (below) to develop an anchoring annotation (15).

 Transcriptome analysis: bulk and single-cell